jlbradley1844/jlbradley1844.github.io/_drafts/spirituality-definition.md

 The "Tablet of All Food" is unique in that it is one of the few places in which Baha'u'llah gives an description of the spiritual world, rather than simply alluding to it in metaphors.
-This distinction is probably why there are so many provisional translations of this tablet.
+(This distinction is probably why it is easy to find provisional translations of this tablet.)
 Otherwise, Baha'u'llah tended to refer to spiritual concepts through phrases using particular things, for instance, by using "The Pen of Glory" and "The Maid of Heaven" as referring to His revelation, using "The Concourse on High" to refer to the departed believers, and so on.
 On the other